-The cost relating to variable lease payments that do not depend on an index or a rate amounted to EUR nil for the year ended December 31, 2021.
+The cost relating to variable lease payments that do not depend on an index or a rate amounted to EUR nil for the year ended December 31, 2022.
 There were no leases with residual value guarantees.
 The Group is reasonably certain not to exercise termination or extension options.
-The Group has committed to 2 new premises lease agreements starting 1 January 2021 with initial term of 5 and 3 years,
+The Group has committed to 7 new premises lease agreements starting 1 January 2022 with initial term from 3 to 5 years, average discount rate of 4.69%, and total present value at the commencement date of EUR 939 416.
+The Group also committed to 1 vehicle lease with initial term of 5 years, 4.26% discount rate and total present value at the commencement date of EUR 69 818.